keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 MUST have a single parent group.
 The attributes of an entry are described in (#entries).

-A database MUST have exactly one *root group*, which acts as common ancestor of all other groups and entries.
+A database MUST have exactly one *root group*, which acts as a common ancestor of all other groups and entries.

 # XML Format Description